Genivia/RE-flex/doc/index.md

 To enable free space mode in <b>`reflex`</b> use the `−−freespace` option (or
 <i>`%%option freespace`</i>).

-When converting regex patterns for use with a C++ regex library, use regex matcher converter flag `reflex::convert_flag::freespace` to convert the regex or use `(?x:φ)` to locally enable free-space mode in a pattern `φ`.
-See
-\ref regex-convert for more details.
+When converting regex patterns for use with a C++ regex library, prepend `(?x)` to the regex to specify free-space mode or use `(?x:φ)` to locally enable free-space mode in the sub-pattern `φ`.
+The regex pattern may require conversion when the regex library does not support free-space mode modifiers, see \ref regex-convert for more details.

 🔝 [Back to table of contents](#)